-- Assemble the entire hitch per the manufacturer’s instructions but don’t tighten any of the bolts.
+Assemble the entire hitch per the manufacturer’s instructions but don’t tighten any of the bolts (if applicable).

-- Some vehicles have pre-drilled holes to accept hitch mounts.
+Some vehicles have pre-drilled holes to accept hitch mounts.
 If not, drill holes into your vehicle’s frame by using the loosely assembled hitch as a template.
-Note: make sure you don’t drill the holes any wider than 1/16-inch thicker than the bolts or the bolts won’t hold.

-When selecting the truck trailer hitch that’s right for you, the main thing to pay attention to is its weight-rating.
-Hitch mounts, including F-150 trailer hitches and CURT hitches, are classified into five separate categories numbered I to V. Each category is based on the amount of weight the hitches will support, with classes 1 and 2 designed for lighter loads of no more than 3,500 lbs while classes 3, 4 and 5 can accommodate weights of up to 10,000 lbs.
+Hitch mounts are classified into five separate categories numbered I to V. Each category is based on the amount of weight the hitches will support, with classes 1 and 2 designed for lighter loads, while classes 3, 4, and 5 can accommodate higher workloads.

-What Else You Should Know About Your Trailer Hitch?
+What Else You Should Know Before You Tow?